acedge123/api-docs-template/README.md

 Customizable scoring and recommendation model

-## Scoring and rules logic
+## Scoring and recommendation main components

-### Scoring: X-axis and Y-axis scores
+_**Warning:** After changing question's "Field name" afterwards require verification of all recommendations rules and scoring models formula to be sure that they are still working as intended._

+### Question

+Question could be one of three types:
+- __Open.__ Questions without specific expected answer.
+Has no associated value, so can not be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score calculation.
+- __Choices.__ Question with predefined expected answers options.
+Answer can be any text.
+Each answer option has associated value.
+Can be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score calculation.
+- __Slider.__ Question with predefined range of possible values.
+Answer is a value.
+Can be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score calculation.

+### Scoring Model

+There may be a scoring model associated with Choices and Slider questions.
+Points for that question will be determined by calculated via formula value and defined set of value ranges.
+Scoring model formula may contain questions with values (as question's field name in curly brackets, e.g. {field_name}), in this case value for that question is used in scoring model formula calculation.

-- X-axis score equals sum of questions weight multiplied by selected choice points for all questions with x-axis equals True;
+- X-axis score equals sum of scoring model weight multiplied by determined points for all questions with scoring model with x-axis equals True;
-- Y-axis score equals sum of questions weight multiplied by selected choice points for all questions with y-axis equals True;
+- Y-axis score equals sum of scoring model weight multiplied by determined points for all questions with scoring model with y-axis equals True;

 Questions without choices do not affect X-axis or Y-axis scores.

-### Recommendations: Rules
+### Recommendations

-There may be a recommendation associated with the question.
-Questions can be used in recommendation rule (as question's field name in curly brackets, e.g. {field_name}), in this case selected choice value for that question is used in recommendation rule calculation.
+There may be a recommendation associated with Choices and Slider questions.
+Recommendation rule may contain questions with values (as question's field name in curly brackets, e.g. {field_name}), in this case value for that question is used in recommendation rule calculation.
 If rule is True, recommendation for associated question will be returned.

 Recommendation can contain some of or all of:
 - response text;